UAD Promo

 backup-restore-info.png

-3. Tap Replace Presets or Merge Presets.
+3. Tap Replace Presets/Rigs or Merge Presets/Rigs.

-The presets are restored to the pedal.
+The presets or Rigs are restored to the pedal.

 Managing Pedal Settings